matiwinnetou/play-hysterix/README.md

 ## Support

-Supported Play for Java 2.3.x and binary for Scala 2.10.x (should work in Scala version as well)
+Support for Play for Java 2.3.x and binary for Scala 2.10.x (should work in Play Scala version as well).
+Scala 2.11.x binary on request.

 ## Status
 status: alpha, use at own risk, a few alpha libraries pushed to maven central at: